mjtkeijsers/HomeAutomate/README.md

 # Basic Power monitor

-Home Automation on Raspberry pi build around **Youless** (see https://www.youless.nl/home.html), Influx, Grafana, Python, cron
+Home Automation on Raspberry pi build around **Youless** (see https://www.youless.nl/home.html), Influx, Grafana, Python, cron and **NEST** Thermostat.

 This little project aims to build a dashboard on home gas and power use.
-When complete it shows 5 graphs:
+When complete it shows these graphs:

 -live power (refresh 1 minute)